The Rundown

 PROS

-- Lower in protein and fat, great for weight management
+- Lower in protein and fat which is great for maintaining weight

 - Contains L-carnitine for easier energy metabolism